 The Rehabilitation Project Force is a voluntary program of spiritual rehabilitation.
 The emphasis is on the word “rehabilitation,” meaning, in this context, to restore one’s condition to an optimal spiritual state.
 It represents a free religious commitment by the individual to a spiritual discipline.
 The word “force” in this context means “[A] group of people working or acting together.”
 (Thorndike Barnhart Dictionary, 1992)

-The RPF is based on one of oldest and most fundamental concepts in religion—a religious retreat in the form of a cloister focusing on intensive spiritual introspection and study and balanced by some form of physical labor.
+The RPF is based on one of the oldest and most fundamental concepts in religion—a religious retreat in the form of a cloister focusing on intensive spiritual introspection and study and balanced by some form of physical labor.
 This practice is common to the religious orders of many other world religions in addition to Scientology, including Buddhism, Hinduism, Jainism and the monastic orders of the Roman Catholic Church.

 The RPF was created in the 1970s at the request of Sea Organization members desiring a second chance.
 As with any religious program requiring high spiritual and ethical standards as well as dedicated service, some Sea Org members stumble in their effort to maintain such high standards and a few members commit serious breaches of ecclesiastical rules governing their conduct as a member of this order.